three-ball/self-learning/aws-101/README.md

 #### Security Groups

-- A security group acts as a virtual firewall for your instance to control inbound and outbound traffic.
+- A security group acts as a **virtual firewall for your instance** to control inbound and outbound traffic.
 - You can add custom rules to configure which traffic should be allowed; any other traffic would then be denied.
+- Security Group only contain **allow** rules.
 - **Security Groups are stateful**.
 They remember previous decisions made for incoming packets.
+- Can be attached to multiple instances.
+- Security group is locked down to a region/VPC combinations.
+- If application is not accessible, check the security group first.
+- If application gives a connection refused, then it's an application error or it's not launched.
+- All **inbound traffic is blocked by default**.
+- All **outbound traffic is authorized by default**.

+> It's good to maintain one seperate security group for SSH Access.

 ![alt text](images/sg_vs_acls.png)